Kamalganj railway station

 Kamalganj railway station is located in Farukhabad district, Uttar Pradesh state, India.
-It serves Kamalganj town.
+It serves the town of Kamalganj.
 Its code is KLJ.
 It has two platforms.
 The station is located between Yaqutganj and Singhirampur railway stations, with them being 4 km away from both sides.

 A broad gauge line connects Kamalganj to Kanpur and Prayagraj via Kannauj and to Kasganj via Farrukhabad.
-The most important train that stops over the station is Kalindi Express.
+The most important train that stops at the station is Kalindi Express.
 The train establishes a transport link between Kamalganj and Delhi.